mlcommons/mlcube/docs/getting-started/hello-world.md

 ## Configuring Hello World MLCube
 Cubes need to be configured before they can run.
 To do so, users need to run a MLCube runner with `configure` command providing path to a cube root directory and path to a platform configuration file.
-The Hello World cube is a docker-based cube, so users provide path to a MLCube Docker platform configuration file that sets a number of parameters, including docker image name:
+The Hello World cube is a Docker-based cube, so users provide path to a MLCube Docker platform configuration file that sets a number of parameters, including Docker image name:
 ```
 mlcube_docker configure --mlcube=. --platform=platforms/docker.yaml
 ```